STEP 5: Peer-to-Peer Feedback Discussion

 Re: STEP 5: Peer-to-Peer Feedback Discussion

-by Tamara Tufte -
+by Tammy Anderson -

 I have been reading through some of the responses within this section.
 I think it is clear that different levels of students require different ways/forms of peer editing.
 Regardless of the age, however, I believe peer feedback needs to be taught and then guided in the beginning stages.
 I like the idea of the ladder or rise guide for feedback.
 It is a clear path for students to take while trying to provide feedback that contains keys to effective feedback.